awslabs/aws-virtual-application-management/docs/installationOverview.md

 the same configuration.

 ### Step 1: Verify the zip archive
-The provider of the zip archive should have included a SHA 256 hash to verify the archive is the one expected.
+Download the ZIP archive for the solution.
+A SHA 256 hash should exist to verify the archive is the one expected.

 * Unzip the archive.
 * Execute the following relative to the root of the unzipped archive: